agbarnett/baseline/README.md

 # baseline shiny
-Shiny tool to test for odd results in baseline tables of randomised controlled trials.
+Shiny tool to test for under- or over-dispersed summary statistics in baseline tables of randomised trials.